-- Does the policy include mobile equipment such as laptops, smart phones and tablets?
+- Does the policy include mobile equipment such as laptops, smartphones and tablets?
 Are they covered outside the workplace, for example while travelling or if employees work from home?

 - Are employees allowed to use their own personal devices for work, and if so who would be responsible for any loss or damage?

 - Do you have business interruption insurance to cover the consequential loss while you're unable to trade as normal?
-Does this include losses caused by problems such as the failure of your internet service provider?

 Basic premises and contents insurance is unlikely to cover all the risks to your computer systems and the losses you could face.
-You may need to look for more specialist insurance to make sure you're covered for:
+You may need to look for specialist cyber insurance to make sure you're covered for:

 - problems caused by viruses and cyber attacks such as hacking;

 - the full costs of reinstating any data you might lose.